morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 Enable systemd-networkd service.
 Website - [systemd-network](https://www.freedesktop.org/software/systemd/man/systemd.network.html).

-Note: Right tool for the job.
-Network Manager will be disabled and both systemd-networkd and systemd-resolved will be enabled and configured.
+Note: Right tools for the job.
+Network Manager will be disabled and systemd-networkd, systemd-resolved and hostapd will be enabled and configured in order to allow maximum performance.

 ```
 sudo systemctl enable systemd-networkd